 A place with a diverse and rich history

-The first intervention brings the 1000 year history of the site into focus.
 Light boxes are placed against an almost 1000-year old wall with touch screens placed in front of it.
-Every light box represents one story associated with the history of Saint George’s Abbey.
-On touch screens visitors can gain more information about each story.
-Due to their varied visual content, the installation aims to convey that the place is not ‘just’ an ancient abbey, but a place with a diverse and rich history.
+Every light box is associated with one story of the history of Saint George’s Abbey.
+On touch screen visitors can learn more about each story.
+On these the stories are presented in an eclectic mixture of text, images, film and motion graphics.

 This first intervention is followed by an architectural model and isometric representation of the site to allow visitors to gain an overview of the entire site.